Apple has acquired imaging sensor startup InVisage Technologies

 There were some murmurs of an acquisition last month but no confirmation from either company.
 But as we started to look around we found a number of signs that pointed to a sale:

-- There are a handful of InVisage employees that already noting on LinkedIn that they work for Apple.
+- There are a handful of InVisage employees that are already noting on LinkedIn that they work for Apple.
 We were able to determine that several more who have not updated their LinkedIn profiles are also working there.
 Meanwhile, InVisage erased the section of its web site that detailed some of its senior staff (but you can still find those pages through web archiving services).

 - InVisage itself went radio silent on social media and other communications channels in November of last year.